.

 Prevention Strategies for Expired Reagents

-• Regularly update and review the lab’s inventory records to identify and remove all expired reagents from the stock.
+• Routine Inventory Reviews: Regularly audit inventory records to identify and promptly remove expired reagents from active stock.

-Learn More: Pathology Lab Management 2025 Guide - Best Laboratory Information System Software and Practices
+Discover More: Pathology Lab Management Guide - Best Laboratory Information System Software and Practices

 LigoLab Informatics Platform